 In Canada, the prescription status of a veterinary drug changes for drugs that are known to be diverted to human uses (Mitchell 1988).
 This could be used for the reverse situation with human drugs that are known to be diverted to illegal veterinary use.
-In this case, requiring identification, eg, driver's license, to purchase large vials (30ml) of human diclofenac may help reduce illegal purchasing for veterinary purposes.
+In this case, requiring identification, e.g., driver's licence, to purchase large vials (30ml) of human diclofenac may help reduce illegal purchasing for veterinary purposes.